-- The Provincial Policy Statement (2020) by promoting growth within a settlement area: - A Place To Grow (2020) by contributing to the minimum intensification targets and utilizing existing municipal services; - Niagara Official Plan through the promotion of growth in urban areas; and - Port Colborne Official Plan by introducing residential uses at an appropriate location, while meeting the City's intensification target and promoting growth within the Built-Up Area.
+- The Provincial Policy Statement (2024) by promoting growth within a settlement area. - Niagara Official Plan through the promotion of growth in urban areas; and - Port Colborne Official Plan by introducing residential uses at an appropriate location, while meeting the City's intensification target and promoting growth within the Built-Up Area.